wilfordwoodruff/Main_Stories/CONTRIBUTING.md

 ## Questions or Concerns

-If you have any questions or concerns about contributing, please submit them as issues on GitHub.
+If you have any questions or concerns about contributing, please submit them here [Issue Tracker](https://github.com/wilfordwoodruff/Main_Stories//issues).
 We value your feedback and will do our best to assist you.

 Thank you for your interest in our project.
 We appreciate your contributions and look forward to collaborating with you!